mazin0eg/mazin-test/README.md

 # mazin-test
-first test on git hup hhhh
+first test on git hup
+mazin hate that shiit